 Crankcase and Ignition Wires

-For ignition wires I have tried everything from the flat profiled things you get in Eduard Photoetch sets to copper wire and stretched sprue.
-Each has their charms.
+For ignition wires, I have tried everything from the flat profiled things you get in Eduard Photoetch sets to copper wire and stretched sprue.
+Each has its charms.
 But the one thing that I truly like is Lead Wire:

 The 1/32 Tamiya Corsairs come complete with gorgeous R-2800 radials.
 A friend asked me to build one for a build article so I stuck to an out-of-box build of the engine but I took advantage of the detail and carefully painted it.
 I did not add in the ignition wires but I followed the rest of my process.

 The engine is one of my favorite parts of the model build.
 Detailing radial engines is a lot of bang for the buck and you really do not have to go out and buy aftermarket components to make this part of your model stand out.
 Some good reference photos, careful painting, washes, and even dry brushing can go a very long way.